Be sure to read and comply with these guidelines to make the move from your room hassle-free.

 - Close and lock windows in your room or suite.

 - Lock your door.

-Complete a vacate notice at Princeton One Stop Housing (POSH) 30 days before your departure.
+Complete a notice of intent to vacate form via My Housing for Graduates 30 days before your departure.

 Current residents who are staying for summer do not have to move out if they have applied for and signed a summer housing contract.

 After you move out, your room will be checked by housing inspectors for cleanliness and condition.